meri-imperiumi/handbook/docs/checklists/05_shore.md

 - [ ] Push dinghy outboard of the vessel
 - [ ] Start lowering dinghy, using the aft loop to make it level before it hits the water
 - [ ] Detach halyard and tie painter to a cleat
-- [ ] Install bow panel on foredeck, tying to pulpit and the dinghy attachment pad eyes
+- [ ] Install bow solar panel on foredeck, tying to pulpit and the dinghy attachment pad eyes
 - [ ] Prepare dinghy for rowing, sailing, or motoring